giuliadascenzi/wine-detection-quality/report.md

 The analysis of the training data reveals that most of the features have an irregular distribution.

-For this reason, the classification (especially of Gaussian based methods) may produce sub-optimal results.
+Consequently, the classification (especially of Gaussian based methods) may produce sub-optimal results.

-We therefore further preprocessed our data by "gaussianizing" the features.
+We therefore further preprocessed our data by "Gaussianizing" the features.

 The gaussianization process allows mapping the features values to ones whose empirical comulative distribution function is well approximated by a Gaussian c.d.f.
 To do so, the features have been mapped to a uniform distribution and then transformed  through the inverse of Gaussian cumulative distribution function.